-If you asked me to sum up today in a word, that word would undoubtedly be "railroaded".
-It was all about pushing through the hearing as quickly as possible and with as little public exposure as possible to what is happening.
-Access denied, adjournment denied, exposition of defence evidence denied, removal of superseding after lunch as various procedural wrangles were addressed behind closed doors.
-As the court resumed, Mark Summers for the defence stood up with a bombshell.
+today in a word, that word would

+It was all about pushing through

+the hearing as quickly as possible

+and with as little public exposure

+as possible to what is happening.

+exposition of defence evidence

+denied, removal of superseding

+indictment charges denied.